securedatalinks/slate/source/index.html.md

 Email: <a href="mailto:inquiry@reputation.link">Support</a>
 License: <a href="http://www.apache.org/licenses/LICENSE-2.0.html">Apache 2.0</a>

-<h1 id="score-api-public">Public</h1>
+<h1 id="score-api-public-endpoints">Public endpoints</h1>

-Operations for retrieval of public reputation data.
+Operations for retrieval of reputation data.

-## historical reputations of one or all oracles
+## historical reputations of one oracle

 <a id="opIdrephist"></a>